 9:00-10:30 and 11:00-12:30 - Lecture class, where the specific material is explained.

 14:00-17:00 - Exercise class where you mostly programme by yourself.

 It is absolutely necessary to attend the lecture classes in order to manage the exercises!
 If there is an exam on a specific day, we will try to reorganize the schedule.
 Every participant will receive a set of Lecture Notes free of charge in the first lecture.
 The material there can (and should) be studied before attending the respective lectures.

 Tuesday: Numerical solution methods: Nonlinear equation systems and function minimization

 Wednesday: The static general equilibrium model

 Friday: The overlapping generations model: Long-run equilibrium and transitional dynamics

 Weekend: Prepare teamwork assignment

-In case you want to prepare in advance or study additional material, you can consult selected chapters of the following books, which you can find in the library:
+In case you need more information, want to prepare in advance or study additional material, you can consult selected chapters of the following book, which you can find in the library: